Bennouhan/cmeecoursework/week2/README.txt

 variables.sh - Repeats a user-input string; returns the sum of two user-input numbers

-tiff2png.sh - Converts a .tif file in working directory to a .png
+tiff2png.sh - Converts all .tif files in working dir, or a dir specified by argument, to a .png in same dir

 CountLines.sh - Returns the number of lines of a file